Sanrax/flashcart-guides/docs/tutorials/twilight-dualboot.md

         Download [this `Boot_TWiLight.nds`](../assets/Boot_TWiLight.nds) file and place it on your SD root as well.
 To launch TWiLight in R4iMenu, run `Boot_TWiLight.nds` in the Games menu, instead of `BOOT.NDS`.
 Keep in mind that you still need to have `BOOT.NDS` on the SD root, as that is the actual TWiLight binary launched by `Boot_TWiLight.nds`.

+    !!! note "DSpico Users"

+        If you are using a DSpico, copy `BOOT_ALT.NDS` instead.
+It has a TWL header to allow the DSpico to run TWiLight in DSi mode.

 1. Place roms you'd like to run with TWiLight Menu++ into `/roms/nds` on your SD card.

 1. Insert the SD card back into your cart, plug the cart into your DS, and boot into your kernel.